-These transitions rules are set up because of the introduction of the updated IPD MSc programme as of September 2023.
+These transitions rules are set up because of the introduction of the updated MSc programmes as of September 2024.

-These transition rules apply to all IPD MSc students who have started the MSc IPD programme in February 2023 or before and have not finished the mandatory courses/the first two semesters of the MSc IPD-programme.
+These transition rules apply to all MSc students who have started the MSc programme in September 2023 or before and have not yet completed one or more of the mandatory courses of the first two semesters of the MSc programme by September 2024.